AstralisSomnium/Spread_Desktop/README.md

 Time is valuable and we deliver you valuable software with our time:
 + The software is free to use
-+ We believe that every download has a heart and supports us by paypal, patreaon or by delegating ADA to our stake pool. _(see below the details)_
++ We believe that every downloader has a heart and supports us by paypal, patreaon or by delegating ADA to our stake pool. _(see below the details)_

 **Be fair and support us now!**